 From India, Ahmadabad

-Please tell me why the proof of unauthorised data transfer can not be used in harassment case ?
+Please tell me why the proof of unauthorized data transfer cannot be used in a harassment case?
 It would prove that the complainant was speaking the truth.
-Personal photos of any female can not be taken and copied by a male colleague.
+Personal photos of any female cannot be taken and copied by a male colleague.

 From India, Mumbai